redhat-cop/pathfinder/README.md

-# Pathfinder - Setup REMOTE DEV environment on OSE (incl. minishift)
+# Setup REMOTE DEV environment on OSE (incl. minishift)

 The following commands will create a new project and deploy a mongo, pathfinder-server and pathfinder-ui instance into your environment